-Boy, eight, urges company to lower price of cystic fibrosis drug
+'You have the medicine that can make me feel much better': Boy, 8, pens letter asking drug company to lower prices

 Last month new Health Secretary Matt Hancock urged Vertex to break the "impasse", telling the House of Commons that NHS England had made a "very generous final offer" to the company.

-Mum Christina Walker, from Horam, East Sussex, told the Press Association that Luis had come up with the idea to appeal to the drug company directly.
+Mum Christina Walker, from East Sussex, said Luis had come up with the idea to appeal to the drug company directly.

 "To be honest, it came out of nowhere because we weren’t even talking about it," she said.